tlongren/lightweight-social-buttons/README.md

 ##Preparation

-Just copy the css folder in your project and reference the style.min.css file in the head of your HTML
+Just copy the css folder in your project and reference the style.min.css file inside the head tag of your HTML file.

 ##The markup